rodaibrahim/portfolio/README.md

 📝 **Description**:

-This Python program analyzes traveller arrival data to New Zealand from various regions across the months of November to February.
+This Python program analyzes traveler arrival data to New Zealand across various regions from November to February.

 📋**Steps**:
 - Using object-oriented programming, it organizes the data into three classes: Arrival (for monthly data), Region (for a region's data across months), and Continent (for data across multiple regions).